Creating custom relationship objects

 To create a custom relationship object in your Sandbox instance:

-- In the Admin console, click Data Model.
+- In your Sandbox instance, click Admin > Data Model.

 In the Add Object to Domain dialog, choose Create a new object and select Relationship from the list.